 If you need help managing anger or have a mental illness, Rose Hill Center offers life-changing mental health treatment on our 400-acre campus in Holly, Michigan.
 Our team of dietitians, nurses, social workers, psychiatrists, and psychologists collaborate to provide tailored plans such as bipolar disorder and depression treatment.

-As part of your program, you may receive a combination of behavior, cognitive and other therapies.
+As part of your services, you may receive a combination of behavior, cognitive and other therapies.
 You may also participate in yoga, mindfulness groups or other recreational activities.
 In addition, we offer work teams that teach residents coping and life skills needed for post-treatment success.
 They include:

 - Kitchen responsibilities